spencerwi/Optional.js/README.md

 How to get it
 -------------

-Grab `dist/optional.js` or `dist/optional.min.js`, whichever you prefer.
+Grab `dist/umd/optional.js` or `dist/umd/optional.min.js`, whichever you prefer.
 They're UMD modules, so you should be able to use them in the loader/environment of your choice.

 If you're a Typescript dev, high-five for typesafety!
-You'll probably be interested in `dist/optional.d.ts`, which is specified in the `typings` property of `package.json` -- so you should just be able to `import Optional from "optional.js"`
+You'll probably be interested in `dist/commonjs/optional.d.ts` which is specified in the `typings` property of `package.json` -- so you should just be able to `import Optional from "optional.js"`

 How to build it
 ---------------

-Optional.js uses gulp as its build tool, so you'll want to install that.
-Otherwise, it's just `npm install && npm test`.
+Optional.js relies on some npm scripts.
+So just run `npm install && npm test`, and you're good!

 How to use it